Norma Chávez: Legislative career

 During the 81st Legislature, Chávez initiated a bill to increase funding for the Skills Development Fund (SDF) job-training program and authored legislation subsequently signed into law that established reporting requirements for the investment portfolio of the Texas Emerging Technology Fund.
 She enacted legislation allowing the Texas Workforce Commission to commit SDF training grants as an incentive to attract out of state employers willing to commit to establishing a place of business in Texas.
 Additionally, she passed legislation that allowed for increased funding for school districts affected by Base Realignment and Closure and regulations directing a feasibility study for establishment of a law school in Texas' Border region.

 In previous sessions, she passed legislation that will establish four new courts in El Paso County.
 Also, she passed legislation that expands the Public Safety Commission from 3 to 5 members.
 Chávez passed legislation that will let Texas compete with its neighboring states by allowing local communities to offer an exemption on goods-in-transit.
 She passed legislation to streamline administrative processes at the Health and Human Services Commission by requiring the commissioner to develop guidelines and standards to allow for the use of electronic signatures.
 Chávez passed legislation that will require the Texas Bond Review Board to comprehensively review the effect of new debt authorizations and appropriations on debt services on the state's future capacity.

 As the only person from the El Paso Delegation to serve on a budget-writing committee this session, Rep. Chávez secured the $48 million needed to open the Texas Tech Medical School in El Paso.
 Additionally, she removed a bureaucratic and unnecessary contingency measure that would have required medical school officials to go before the state to ask for the remaining $18 million needed to open the school.
-She also allocated the $9 million needed to restore solvency to the Fire Fighters' Pension Fund.
+She also allocated the $9 million needed to restore solvency to the Firefighters' Pension Fund.
 Rep. Chávez also secured the $1 million needed in debt service to issue $12 million in bonds for the Economically Distressed Areas Program (EDAP).
 EDAP helps communities build water and wastewater services.